dwaan/homebridge-adb/README.md

 # Homebridge ADB

 A simple homebridge script to control remote ADB enabled Android device.
-The idea is to have a make random Android based TV box can be controlled with Home App.
-It make your Android device appear as TV accesory, where you can control sleep status, volume and dpad control via remote, and launch certain predefined app defined by you.
+The idea is to control Android based TV boxes via the Home App.
+The plugin will make your Android device appear as TV accesory, where you can control volume, dpad, sleep volue and launch apps.

-This plugins register it self as external accesorries, so make sure after you add your Homebridge bridge to your Home App, manually add accesories to add the device you want to control via Home App
+This plugin register as an external accesorrie, so make sure after you add your Homebridge bridge to your Home App.
+Manually add accesories to add the device you want to control via Home App

 |![](img/IMG_7295.jpg)|![](img/IMG_7296.jpg)|![](img/IMG_7297.jpg)|![](img/IMG_7298.jpg)|
 |----------|----------|----------|----------|